mmbman/Katagiri/1980-03-15-Save-All-Sentient-Beings.md

 *[tape change]*

 ... when you can get something from the ocean, at that time, that is a point, how to swim.
 This point doesn't come from your intentional understanding, or individual understanding – from where, I don't know.
 [It’s] just oneness with the ocean, and your body and mind.
 And then you say, "Ah, this is a way how to swim!"
 You cannot explain how.
 If you want to teach how to swim, you should explain [it]; [but] finally you say, “Jump in.
 Go to Lake Calhoun.
-Swim!
-That's all.”
+Swim!”
+That's all.

 That is the second point of ‘all dharmas’.
 You should experience all dharmas individually.
 At that time, everything becomes all dharmas connected with you.
 But it's not good enough, because there is always [an] egoistic sense, so, we should touch the core of all dharmas.
 That means, *forget it* – just jump into it, be one.